Welcome to Cape Fear Regional Theatre’s Education Department.

 Prefer to register in person, over the phone, by mail, or by fax?
 Find downloadable registration forms below.

-Cape Fear Regional Theatre offers limited financial aid to students in need.
+Thanks to the Cumberland Community Foundation Summertime Kids Grant, Cape Fear Regional Theatre offers limited financial aid to students in need.
 This scholarship is awarded by application only.
 2017 Summer Drama Camp Scholarship applications are due by Friday, May 5, 2017 to Molly Malone.

 Summer Camp Scholarship Application 2017